An 18th Century Pleated Petticoat

 Start the pleating with a two wide knife pleats at the center back to make an inverted box pleat.
 This box pleat should be between 3 and 5 inches across.

 (Note: I personally find that a 4 inch box pleat creates the smoothest drape over my own stomach, so I make each half of the box pleat 2 inches deep.
-Your mileage will vary.)
+Your own pleat measurements will vary.)

-All of the pleats should face INWARDS to the mid-point of the panel, following the orientations of the first two pleats.
+All of the pleats should face INWARDS to the mid-point of the panel, following the orientations of the first box pleat.
 These pleats don’t have to be precise, or perfectly identical, or even be the same number from side to side.

 As you work, always be checking that your pleats are properly on grain and perpendicular to the waistline.
 Pleats that slide off grain will result in a petticoat that hangs awkwardly.

 It’s a fiddly process.
-Pleat a bit, fuss a bit and repeat until each half is down to its quarter waist measurement, and then pin like blazes to stop it all shifting during the next step.
+Pleat a bit, fuss a bit and repeat until each half of each panel is down to its quarter waist measurement, and then pin like blazes to stop it all shifting during the next step.

 Once you have your pleats pinned into rigid submission, baste across the top of your waistline, about 1/4 inch from the top edge of your fabric.
 This can be done by hand or machine.